Five Pivotal Moments That Make or Break Your Clinical Trial

 With the growing focus on patient diversity in clinical trials, a strong recruitment partner will also focus on engaging patients most likely to enroll within racial and ethnic groups matching the target disease population.
 And, they’ll recognize that methods to reducing patient burden are a success factor in clinical trial recruitment and enrollment.

 What does better patient recruitment and retention look like in action?
-In a recent rescue study for a biotech organization, experts at the PPD clinical research business of Thermo Fisher Scientific leveraged their deep investigator network to reach target enrollment.
+In a recent rescue study for a biotech organization, experts at the PPD™ clinical research business of Thermo Fisher Scientific leveraged their deep investigator network to reach target enrollment.
 The breast cancer study had struggled from a high screen-failure rate due to the strict inclusion/exclusion (I/E) criteria.
-To advance recruitment and better engage investigators, PPD became the voice of the client with sites and converted nearly all ambivalent sites to actively enrolling sites.
+To advance recruitment and better engage investigators, we became the voice of the client with sites and converted nearly all ambivalent sites to actively enrolling sites.

 Tip: Pharmaceutical companies should routinely assess their CRO’s methods to retain study participants.
 The best forecasts and study designs will not be valid if 30 percent of the study population drops out — and research shows that’s often the case.
 While side effects, the risk of getting a placebo and time constraints can all be the basis for patients vacating a study, there are factors that sites can influence with a steady CRO partner on hand.
 Convenient site locations and compassionate site visits positively affect patient retention.
 A CRO with a focused and strategic approach to patient recruitment will save drug developers time, resources and hassle.